 1. Legal Framework: Regulation (EU) no. 596/2014

-On 3 July 2016, the Regulation (EU) no. 596/2014 of the European Parliament and Council of 16 April 2014 entered into force, which altered the market abuse regime provided on the Securities Code (CVM).
+The Regulation (EU) no. 596/2014 of the European Parliament and Council of 16 April 2014 entered into force, which altered the market abuse regime provided on the Securities Code (CVM).

 As it is a community regulation, the legal regime thereby expressed does not need to be subject to a transposition to the legal order of several member-states.
 Therefore, from 3 July, the financial intermediaries, issues of securities admitted for negotiation on a regulated market and also the market managing entities, within the multilateral business systems, are not bound, on the exercise of their activities, to this Regulation’s content.
 The new market abuse legal framework, given the previous legal framework, introduces significant alterations which are listed below: